(Version HB May 2015)

 Your first Online Statement will be available beginning with your next statement cycle following enrollment.

 Each time a new statement is available, you will receive an email notification at the e-mail address on file.
 This notice will not include any personal information or full account numbers.
 You will receive a separate notice for each account that is enrolled in Online Statements.
 Joint owners who also have a separate Online Banking profile, and are enrolled in Online Statements, will also receive notification via e-mail when the statement is ready.

 You may update your e-mail address by logging on to Online Banking.
 Mouse over the "Preferences" tab.
 Select Security Info, enter your new e-mail address and click Save.

 You may also update your e-mail address by contacting Customer Service.

 No, the e-mail notification is sent for your security and protection and is not optional.

-To view your Online Statement, log on to Online Banking and select the Online Statements tab.
-Select view statement to the right of the the account for which you would like to view.
+To view your Online Statement, log on to Online Banking and select the Online Statement tab.
+Select view statement to the right of the account for which you would like to view.
 A list of the available statements for this account will appear.
 Select the statement you would like to view.
 The statement will open in PDF format through Adobe® Acrobat® Reader.
 If you do not have Adobe®, you may download it at no charge.
-You can visit our System Requirements page to get started with this download.
+You can visit our Tools and Plug-Ins page to get started with this download.